Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 240.  ### Question240
 Which one is true about Design Patterns?

-- [x] Is a general, reusable solution to a commonly occurring problem within a given context in Software Design
+- [x] Is a general, reusable solution to a commonly occurring problem within a given context in Software Design.
-- [ ] Is a low-fidelity UI pattern that can be called sketch
+- [ ] Is a low-fidelity UI pattern that can be called sketch.
-- [ ] Is a list of guidelines to design better UX for customers
+- [ ] Is a list of guidelines to design better UX for customers.
-- [ ] Is a high-fidelity UI pattern that can be called prototype
+- [ ] Is a high-fidelity UI pattern that can be called prototype.

 _[⬆ Back to Top](#table-of-contents)_